Blueberry Ricotta Waffles

 Blueberry ricotta waffles are crispy and lightly golden on the outside and moist, soft, and fluffy on the inside.
 They are always welcome at any brunch or breakfast table and although you might feel like they’re only reserved for special occasions, life’s too short for that kind of thinking!
 It’s also too short to keep buying boxed waffles from the freezer section at your grocery store.
 These are way too easy to make from scratch, there’s no excuse not to whip up a batch on your own.

-Ricotta makes sense in pancakes (if you’re not convinced, try ricotta pancakes, lemon ricotta pancakes, and lemon blueberry ricotta pancakes – you’ll see what it’s all about!), so they’ve got to make sense in waffles too, right?
+Ricotta makes sense in pancakes (if you’re not convinced, try ricotta pancakes, lemon ricotta pancakes, strawberry ricotta pancakes, and lemon blueberry ricotta pancakes – you’ll see what it’s all about!), so they’ve got to make sense in waffles too, right?
 You’ll have to see for yourself.